Start your free 30-day trial.

 4. Use Code-Splitting

-Although it won’t have any effect on your JS file size, splitting your code into functional modules that are called on-demand or parallel can have a huge impact on page performance.
+Although it won’t have any effect on your JS file size, splitting your code into functional modules that are called on-demand or in parallel can have a huge impact on page performance.

-Instead of having the browser download a huge JavaScript file with all the code, you can use a module bundler like Webpack and serve your JS in chunks or bundles – to use the correct name – freeing the client from having to download and execute pieces of code that won’t be using any time soon and letting the user interact with the page faster.
+Instead of having the browser download a huge JavaScript file with all the code, you can use a module bundler like Webpack and serve your JS in chunks or bundles – to use the correct name – freeing the client from having to download and execute pieces of code that won’t be used any time soon and letting the user interact with the page faster.

 5. Remove Unused JavaScript Code